Laws and Regulations

 Prohibition

-NOTE: Prohibition and disclosure requirements do not apply to SMEs except if there is sufficient evidence that they account for a substantial proportion of unsold consumer products being destroyed.
+Prohibition and disclosure requirements do not apply to small-medium enterprises (SME) except if there is sufficient evidence that they account for a substantial proportion of unsold consumer products being destroyed.

 • Manufacturers are responsible for carrying out the conformity assessment procedure regarding ecodesign and information requirements.